 Funding Period and Timeline:

-- The deadline for submitting applications is September 30, 2022, by 5:00 PM MST, through Common Grant Application.
+- Deadline for submitting applications is October 6th, 2023 by 5:00 PM MST, through Common Grant Application.